NaturalIntelligence/nimn-spec/README.md

 | 198 |  { | Onject start|
 | 199 |  \[ | Array start|

 You can define custom data types, like image, and how to parse and parse it back for further compression.
-However, in this case, you may loose readbility.
-And you not be able to perform any search on compressed data.
+You can even compress fixed value sets like Enum.
+However, in case of field level compression, you may loose readbility.
+And you'll not be able to perform any search on compressed data.
 Check [nimnjs](https://github.com/nimndata/nimnjs-node) for more detail.

 ### MIME type